dan-manges/unit-record/README.markdown

 Rationale: [http://www.dcmanges.com/blog/rails-unit-record-test-without-the-database](http://www.dcmanges.com/blog/rails-unit-record-test-without-the-database)

-The biggest benefit to disconnecting unit tests from the database is having a faster test suite.
+One of the biggest benefits to disconnecting unit tests from the database is having a faster test suite.
 Here is the benchmark from one of my current projects:

     Finished in 19.302702 seconds.
     4920 tests, 7878 assertions, 0 failures, 0 errors